mwrzos1/US-birth-Project/README.md

-This project purpose is to explore US Births and solidify learned skills such as Lists, Dictionaries, and Functions in Python
+This project purpose is to explore US Births between 1994 and 2003 and solidify learned skills such as Lists, Dictionaries, and Functions in Python